Math Isgreater Function - C++ Programming Tutorial

 Example 1

-Let's see a simple example when both x and y are of same type.
+Let's examine a straightforward scenario where both variables x and y are of identical data type.

 Example